 Regular expressions are usually hard to read and understand.
-Even if you have a lot of experience on the subject, when you retakeone that you wrote some time ago, it is difficult to catch up.
+Even if you have a lot of experience in the subject chances are that when you revisit one of these that you wrote some time ago, it is very difficult to catch up.

-Some days ago, a very smart guy at work named Zoltán recommended us to write complex regular expressions sepparating each logical part in a different line and also comment every one.
+Several days ago, a very smart guy at work named Zoltán, recommended us to write complex regular expressions sepparating each logical part in a different line and also comment every single line.

 I did not know that this was possible at all, but he shown us how the modifier "x" (see it at the end of the following example) makes the compiler to ignore any whitespaces (spaces, tabs, line breaks) and even comments!!